Effective Date: April 19, 2011

 1.1.9 References to Center positions, offices, and job titles include the equivalent position at NASA Headquarters, Component Facilities and Technical and Service Support Centers, and to the Jet Propulsion Laboratory.

-1.1.10 JPL shall follow NASA directives and the requirements of its prime contract in all matters relating to NASA STI.
+1.1.10 JPL, a Federally Funded Research and Development Center, shall follow NASA directives and the requirements of its prime contract in all matters relating to NASA STI.

 1.1.11 Terminology across Centers varies for offices, job titles, and position titles.
 This NPR uses terminology developed by the STI Program Office but does not preclude Centers from using their own equivalent terms and titles.

 1.2.1 STI is defined as the results (the analyses of data and facts and resulting conclusions) of basic and applied scientific, technical, and related engineering research and development.

 1.2.2 NASA STI is STI derived from NASA activities, including those generated by NASA-sponsored or -funded research and development and related efforts, where NASA has the right to publish or otherwise disseminate the STI.
 NASA STI may be produced directly by NASA or under NASA contracts, grants, and agreements.
 For example, NASA STI includes STI authored by a NASA employee as part of the employee's official duties, STI coauthored by a NASA employee and a non-NASA employee, and STI authored by a NASA contractor or grantee employee in which NASA has the right to publish or otherwise disseminate the STI.